c2-tlhah/EDA-qt-Application/README.md

 I created this based on [this Kaggle notebook](https://www.kaggle.com/code/yaaangzhou/pg-s3-e26-eda-modeling/notebook).
 Not all the graphs(or charts) were referenced.

+## If you find good graph, share it here.

 # Requirements
 * PyQt5>=5.14
 * matplotlib